Gaussian inference for data-driven state-feedback design of nonlinear systems: Data-driven state-feedback design for TP system representations

-If $z_i(x)=z_j(x),i,j=1,\dots,n_x$, then \eqref{GlobSynPrimal} corresponds to Theorem 2 of \cite{MartinTP2} for verifying dissipativity with supply rate $s(x,u)=0$ and for an unbounded state space.
-However, \eqref{GlobSynPrimal} is here not linear w.r.t. to the optimization variables $P$, $K$, and $\mathcal{T}^{-1}$.
-Thus, we obtain by means of the dualization lemma the equivalent condition \eqref{GlobSyn} which is linear in the optimization variables.
-Thereby, the conditions in Theorem~\ref{ThmGlobalSyn} can be solved by a computationally tractable SOS optimization.
+If $z_1(x)=\dots=z_{n_x}(x)$, then \eqref{GlobSyn} corresponds to a dual version of Theorem 2 of \cite{MartinTP2} for verifying dissipativity with supply rate $s(x,u)=0$ and for an unbounded state space.
+However, since the primal condition \eqref{GlobSynPrimal} is here not linear w.r.t. $P$ and $\tau_0$, we obtain by means of the dualization lemma the equivalent condition \eqref{GlobSynS} which is linear in the optimization variables.
+Thereby, condition \eqref{GlobSyn} can be solved by a computationally tractable SOS optimization.

-Furthermore, for $R_k[f(x)]=0$ and $z_i(x)=z_j(x),i,j=1,\dots,n_x$, Theorem~\ref{ThmGlobalSyn} reduces to the special case of polynomial systems from Theorem 2 in \cite{DePersis1}.
-This result is also used in \cite{DePersis2} to locally stabilize a nonlinear system by its TP approximation.
+Furthermore, for $R_k[f(x)]=0$ and $z_1(x)=\dots=z_{n_x}(x)$, Theorem~\ref{ThmGlobalSyn} reduces to the special case of polynomial systems from Theorem 2 in \cite{DePersis1}.
+This result is also used in \cite{DePersis2} to locally asymptotically stabilize a nonlinear system by its TP approximation.
 By incorporating the remainder into Theorem~\ref{ThmGlobalSyn}, we can determine a polynomial state feedback that renders the origin globally asymptotically stable.
 Moreover, the LMI-based framework of \cite{SchererLMI} allows for even more possibilities as discussed in the next subsection.